nos/client/docs/create-your-own-dapp.md

 ## Developing with nOS API

-Assuming you run your webapp at `http://localhost:8080`, simply type `localhost:8080` into the nOS address bar (which you built/compiled in the pre-requisites step) at the top of tha application, then press <kbd>Enter</kbd>.
+Assuming you run your webapp at `http://localhost:8080`, simply type `localhost:8080` into the nOS address bar (which you built/compiled in the pre-requisites step earlier) at the top of tha application, then press <kbd>Enter</kbd>.
 Refer to the
 [API documentation](./api.md) for a complete list of functionality.

 In the near future, an `nos-mock` library will be introduced for developing locally without needing